chicken8848/obsidian_vault/Algorithms/Document Distance.md

 &= 4
 \end{align}
 $$
-We then need to normalize it,
+We then need to normalise it,
 $$
 \begin{gather}
 || D || = \sqrt{\sum_w D(w)^2} \\